-Oliver Wyman is known for their focus on banking and financial services.
-The company is headquartered in New York and has an extensive network of offices in 27 countries making them a highly desired employer.
-It is typically ranked among the ten best consulting companies.
+Oliver Wyman is well known for their focus on banking and financial services.
+The firm is headquartered in New York and has an extensive network of offices in 27 countries, making them a highly desirable employer.
+Outside the MBB and Big 4 firms, it becomes harder to compare firms absolutely.
+However, Oliver Wyman is typically ranked among the ten best consultancies.

 Read our full overview of Oliver Wyman here.